dhellmann/pymotw/PyMOTW/os/index.rst

 =====

 The os module provides several functions for managing the I/O of child processes using *pipes*.
 The functions all work essentially the same way, but return different file handles depending on the type of input or output desired.
-For the most part, these functions are made obsolete by the new-ish :mod:`subprocess` module (added in 2.4), but there is a good chance you will encounter them if you are maintaining existing code.
+For the most part, these functions are made obsolete by the :mod:`subprocess` module (added in 2.4), but there is a good chance you will encounter them if you are maintaining legacy code.

-The most commonly used pipe function is popen().
+The most commonly used pipe function is ``popen()``.
 It creates a new process running the command given and attaches a single stream to the input or output of that process, depending on the mode argument.
 While popen functions work on Windows, some of these examples assume some sort of Unix-like shell.
 The descriptions of the streams also assume Unix-like terminology:

 * stdin - The "standard input" stream for a process (file descriptor 0) is readable by the process.
 This is usually where terminal input goes.

-* stdout - The "standard output" stream for a process (file descriptor 1) is writable by the process, and is used for displaying non-error information to the user.
+* stdout - The "standard output" stream for a process (file descriptor
+  1) is writable by the process, and is used for displaying regular output to the user.

 * stderr - The "standard error" stream for a process (file descriptor 2) is writable by the process, and is used for conveying error messages.